urcsc174/2019-fall-csc174/lab04-advanced-layout/instructions.md

 - [ ] **Sketch** a two-dimensional layout with at least seven elements (more is better)
   - Note: the sketch will have to be turned-in
+  - Do NOT replicate the professor's examples found in the Course Documentation website
 - [ ] At least one element needs to span colunns, and one element needs to span rows (more is better)
 - [ ] Within one element (preferably a big one) there needs to be at least five elements in a one-dimensional horizontal layout
   - This is so you can demonstrate coding Flex items inside a Grid cell